-To enable, open the debugging tools in your favorite browser and type the following command:
+To enable debug mode, open the debugging tools in your favorite browser and run the following command:

 This cookie turns on debug mode within utag.js, which generates useful output to the console.

-Once debug mode is enabled, when you trigger actions on the page that are tracked you will see debug logs in the console.
+Once debug mode is enabled, when you trigger actions on the page that are tracked, debug logs appear in the console.
 Inspect the console output for: trigger: view or trigger: link

-Here is an example of how this will look in the console after an event is tracked:
+The following example demonstrates how this looks in the console after an event is tracked:

 In Chrome Developer Tools, go to Sources and open utag.js.